Howrey

-Howrey LLP was a global law firm that practiced antitrust, global litigation and intellectual property law.
+Howrey LLP (aka Howrey Simon Arnold & White) was a global law firm that practiced antitrust, global litigation and intellectual property law.
 In March 2011, Howrey dissolved and subsequently entered bankruptcy.
 At its peak Howrey had more than 700 attorneys in 18 locations worldwide.

 History

 The firm was founded as Howrey, Simon, Baker, & Murchison in July 1956 by four antitrust attorneys: Jack Howrey, a former chairman of the Federal Trade Commission under President Dwight D. Eisenhower; Bill Simon, Hal Baker and Dave Murchison.
 It was the first national antitrust firm.
 It hired its first patent lawyer partner in 1972, and by 1985, Howrey numbered 150 attorneys, with a list of clients across the country.

 In 2000, Howrey & Simon merged with Arnold, White & Durkee, an intellectual property specialty firm founded in 1956 in Houston, Texas with offices in six cities and 120 attorneys.
 This combination resulted in the new firm of Howrey, Simon, Arnold & White, with 350 lawyers, one of the largest antitrust and intellectual property practices in the world, and laid the groundwork for the firm’s expansion overseas.
 Between 2000 and 2008, the firm expanded to more than 700 attorneys and 18 offices in the United States, Europe and Asia.

 Howrey provided over 45,000 hours of free legal assistance to more than 250 pro bono clients.
 The firm was awarded the 2003 Thomas L. Sager Award by the Minority Corporate Counsel Association for its commitment to promoting diversity in the workplace.